Haivision/srt/docs/apps/srt-live-transmit.md

 * `srt://[::1]:5000?adapter=127.0.0.1` - this URI is invalid
     (different IP versions for binding and target address in rendezvous mode)

 Some parameters handled for SRT medium are specific, all others are socket options.
-The following parameters are handled special way by `srt-live-transmit`:
+The following parameters are handled in a special way by `srt-live-transmit`:

 - **mode**: enforce caller, listener or rendezvous mode
 - **port**: enforce the **outgoing** port (the port number that will be set in the UDP packet as a source port when sent from this host).
 Not used in **listener** mode.